mpcox/drifter/README.md

 EXAMPLE

-For details, see the worked examples [here](examples).
+For details, see the complete [documentation file](documentation.pdf) and the [example input and output files](examples).

-To use *drifter* on the solomons 1 dataset for 10 generations and 2 iterations, run:
+To simulate drift for 10 generations and 2 iterations on the [solomons 1](examples/solomons1.input) input file, run:

 ```
 drifter -g 10 -i 2 solomons1.input
 ```

-*drifter* generates random outcomes, but the output formatting looks like the following, with each block containing the final frequencies of the input alleles after 10 generations of drift:
+*drifter* of course generates random outcomes, but the output formatting looks like the following, with each block containing the final frequencies of the input alleles for separate simulations after 10 generations of drift:

 ```
 Number of iterations: 2